ahaim5357/reproduced-research-projects/10-1145_3448139-3448167/README.md

 ### Method 2: Local Setup

-This project uses the Python package `project_patcher` to setup and fix any issues in the codebase.
+This project uses the Python package `project_patcher[git]` to setup and fix any issues in the codebase.
 For instructions on how to download and generate the project from this directory, see the [`project_patcher`][project_patcher] repository.

 The following instructions have been reproduced using [Python][python] 3.9.5.
 This project does not make any guarantees that this will work outside of the specified version.
 Make sure you have Python, along with gcc for Cython, before attempting anything below.